jeffreytano/jeffreytano.github.io/_pages/JapanTrip.md

 ### HKExpress

-Personally only need 20kg package since last time return only 15.9kg
+Personally only need 20kg package since last time return only 15.9kg (15.7 for W)

-Try not to early check-in so that we may easily get a row of adj. seats
+Try not to early check-in so that we may get a row of adj. seats

 Low chance to get front seat (experienced in 26/6)

+**Arrive time estimate** \
+Go flight - offically 0915 → 1445, delayed 1005(HKT) → 1610(JPT), reach hotel 1800(JPT)

+Back flight - offically 1545 → 1940, delayed 1600(JPT) → 1917(HKT), get luggages 2016(HKT) \
+\*note that the back flight land in 3th runway and spended 20 mins after landing

+Personal comment: 0915 not really a BiS time, turn out free at 1800 in Japan, sleep more before the day and start flight at around 0400 maybe the best if viable. \
+Which means wake up at 0000 and get out at 0100 and arrive airport at 0200. \
+1545 take off JP maybe good enough if you need to work next day.

 ## After arrived